 The City of Cranston is building stormwater infiltration projects in the Stillhouse Cove portion of the Providence River.
 Stillhouse Cove experiences severe algal blooms during the summer due to excess nutrients.
 The project will also include planning assistance, public outreach, and education through Cranston’s partners: Save The Bay and the Edgewood Waterfront Preservation Association.
-Check out the press coverage of the project!
-See the project poster here.
+Check out the press coverage of the project and see the project poster here and the final report.

 The City of East Providence is building a stormwater mitigation project at Sabin Point Park on the Providence River to help address elevated bacterial levels.
 Sabin Point Park is a popular urban park yet swimming has not been allowed in decades.
 The City received funding through the Rhode Island Department of Environmental Management to complete the design for the stormwater project.
 The City will partner with Brown University and the Rhode Island Department of Health staff to monitor nutrient and bacteria levels to assess the effectiveness of the project.
 In addition, Save The Bay will provide outreach to the surrounding communities regarding controls to stormwater runoff.

-The City of Warwick will install a series of bioretention basins and vegetated swales within the medians of Suburban Parkway to help improve water quality in the vicinity of Oakland Beach and City Park Beach.
-The total project will be approximately 2,000 feet long, on City‐owned property, and it will help reduce the amount of contaminants entering Greenwich Bay.
+The City of Warwick installed a series of bioretention basins and vegetated swales within the medians of Suburban Parkway to help improve water quality in the vicinity of Oakland Beach and City Park Beach.
+The total project is approximately 2,000 feet long, on City‐owned property, and it will help reduce the amount of contaminants entering Greenwich Bay.
 The City hired a design group to design the project using Community Development Block Grant funding.
 See the press coverage and project poster here.

-The Town of West Warwick aims to improve water quality in the Hardig Brook watershed by preparing up to five best management practice (BMP) designs to budget-level design phase, selecting a BMP for construction, and measuring the water quality benefits.
+The Town of West Warwick aims to improve water quality in the Hardig Brook watershed by preparing up to five best management practice (BMP) designs to budget-level design phase.
 West Warwick is also working hard to develop and implement a stormwater utility for the town.
 See the project poster here.

 The Town of North Kingstown built a rain garden at the North Kingstown Free Library to treat stormwater before it enters Academy Cove, and ultimately Wickford Harbor.
 The Harbor is impaired by a lack of dissolved oxygen that threatens aquatic life.
 The project includes the rain garden, a pervious path, educational signage, and brochures.
 The project was accomplished using volunteers and staff from the Town of North Kingstown.
 See article in the North Kingstown Patch and the final rain garden brochure.

-The University of Rhode Island’s Laboratory of Soil Ecology and Microbiology is conducting research on Optimizing Performance of Existing Onsite Wastewater Treatment Systems.
-URI’s project goal is to optimize the performance of existing onsite wastewater treatment systems within the greater Narragansett Bay watershed to reduce nitrogen inputs.
-To achieve this goal, URI will collect data on effluent nitrogen levels and develop a statistical model to help service providers optimize nitrogen removal.
-See the project poster here.
+The University of Rhode Island’s Laboratory of Soil Ecology and Microbiology conducted research on Optimizing Performance of Existing Onsite Wastewater Treatment Systems.
+URI’s project optimized the performance of existing onsite wastewater treatment systems within the greater Narragansett Bay watershed to reduce nitrogen inputs.
+To achieve this goal, URI collected data on effluent nitrogen levels and developed a statistical model to help service providers optimize nitrogen removal.
+See the project poster, and the final report.

-The Northern Rhode Island Conservation District is leading the Moswansicut Reservoir Phosphorus Project to educate the public of the importance of protecting the Moswansicut Reservoir – a small tributary reservoir of the Scituate Reservoir, Rhode Island’s largest supply of drinking water.
+The Northern Rhode Island Conservation District lead the Moswansicut Reservoir Phosphorus Project to educate the public of the importance of protecting the Moswansicut Reservoir – a small tributary reservoir of the Scituate Reservoir, Rhode Island’s largest supply of drinking water.
 The reservoir, once a natural lake, is at risk of eutrophication and increased incidence of harmful algal blooms due to phosphorus loading from its watershed.
-The District is implementing targeted outreach programs, creating a volunteer water quality monitoring program, and creating an in-water nutrient activation treatment plan for the reservoir.
-The partners in this project include The University of Rhode Island Watershed Watch as well as Providence Water.
-See the ecoRI article on this project.
-See the project poster here.
+The District implemented targeted outreach programs, created a volunteer water quality monitoring program, and created an in-water nutrient activation treatment plan for the reservoir.
+The partners in this project include The University of Rhode Island Watershed Watch and Providence Water.
+Read the ecoRI article on this project, the project poster, and the final report.

 Save The Bay completed a Ribbed Mussel Nutrient Bioextraction Pilot Project to study how ribbed mussels remove nutrient pollution in upper Narragansett Bay.
 Using three different techniques for growing ribbed mussels, Save The Bay analyzed the mussels’ efficiency in removing nutrients.
 Through analysis of water samples, the project measured the rates of nutrient bioextraction.
-See the final report here, and the project poster here.
+See the project poster, and the final report.